Jump to Main Content

 • Internships: 79% of MSIM alumni reported they completed at least one internship during their time in the program and 28% report receiving a job offer as a result of a prior experiences such as internships, Capstone project, or part-time role (Next Destination Survey)

-• Career & research experience: Students contribute to iSchool research centers such as the Center for an Informed Public (CIP) and Technology & Social Change Group (TASCHA), as well as interdisciplinary labs like the Paul G. Allen School of Computer Science & Engineering.
+• Career & research experience: Students contribute to research centers such as the Center for an Informed Public (CIP) and Technology & Social Change Group (TASCHA), as well as campus-wide collaborations such as the interdisciplinary Institute for Neurodiversity and Employment.

 In the Classroom